oracle-devrel/technology-engineering/data-platform/open-source-data-platforms/oci-opensearch/readme.md

 # Reusable Assets

 - [Create a full RAG pipeline using OCI OpenSearch and the GenAI service](https://github.com/oracle-devrel/technology-engineering/tree/main/data-platform/open-source-data-platforms/oci-opensearch/code-examples/rag-oci-opensearch-genai-service)
-When you are looking to use build a full RAG pipeline using OCI OpenSearch (as vector database and as in-memory engine) and the GenAI service, using the OCI Data Science service.
+When you are looking to use build a full RAG pipeline using OCI OpenSearch (as a vector database and as an in-memory engine) and the GenAI service, using the OCI Data Science service.
 Largely, the steps are documented and automated to help you create the pipeline.
-The notebook includes a small interactive chatbot you can use to interact with in a conversation.
+The notebook includes a small interactive chatbot you can use to interact within a conversation.

 # License